Sahilramjali/encryption-decryption-flutter/README.md

-# finalapp
+# College Project

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project encrypt and decrypt the files using AES 256 cbc mode.It has two features i.e encryption /decryption and transfer encrypted file using the chat. login is done with the help of firebase authentication package.

 A few resources to get you started if this is your first Flutter project: